 07 of 16

-Collard greens are among the leafy greens that fall in the class of "cooking greens."
-They're leafy and great in a salad, sure, but they're also very useful in your favorite non-salad recipes.
+Collard greens, another cabbage relative, are among the leafy greens that fall in the class of cooking greens.
+It is leafy and great in a salad, but perhaps best prepared as a sauteed green dish.

-Collard greens need 4 to 5 hours of sun for full flavor, but it's a good plant for colder climates.
+For good growth, Collard greens need about 4 to 5 hours of sun for full flavor, and it, too, is a good plant for colder climates.

 08 of 16

 Cress, also known as garden cress, is the rare vegetable that does well in nearly full shade.
 It matures very fast and likes moist soils.
-It's known for it's peppery and sometimes tangy flavor.Continue to 9 of 16 below.
+It is known for it's peppery and sometimes tangy flavor.Continue to 9 of 16 below.

 09 of 16

-Like other cooking greens, kale enjoys a container and generally do well with some shade preferring cool soils, making it a good choice for shady locations.
-It will tolerate very cool temperatures, including light frosts.
+Like other cooking greens, kale, another cabbage cousin, enjoys a container and generally does well with some shade preferring cool soils, making it a good choice for shady locations.
+It will tolerate very cool temperatures including light frosts.

 10 of 16